Krusteff/clippings/README.md

 Run `composer codesniff` to check the code

-Note: Only the enum file does not meet the PSR-2 coding standarts because it's kinda new :)
+Note: Only the enum file does not meet the PSR-2 coding standards because it's kinda new :)

+### Notes

+#### Not covered

+- Adding multiple currencies with multiplier 1 (default ones)
+- No limit on files

+#### Known mistakes

+- App class is responsible for multiple things.
+Incorrect.
+- Validation mechanism not the best.